kickoffai/blog/_posts/2018-07-20-world-cup-2018-analysis.md

 author: "Victor Kristof"
 ---

-*Bravo les Bleus!* For the [final match][final], gave 47% chances of winning to France, 25% chances to Croatia, and 21% chances of a draw after 90 minutes.
+*Bravo les Bleus!* For the [final match][final], we gave 47% chances of winning to France, 25% chances to Croatia, and 21% chances of a draw after 90 minutes.
 But with the Croatian outsiders reaching the final after an epic journey, many report that this year's edition was particularly surprising.
 We'll see however that, quantitatively, this World Cup has been easier to predict in comparison to previous editions.
 We provide in this article an evaluation of our model's